 - Poke its Insides Using a Pin - If your item is made up of faux fur, the pin will pass through since faux fur is made up of synthetic materials on a fabric backing.
 If the pin does not pass through, the chances are your material is made up of animal fur since animal skins tend to be thick.

-What is Faux Fur Trends
+What are Faux Fur Trends

 With so many consumers being conscious of animal cruelty, it is only normal to wonder what is faux fur’s future going to be.
 Faux fur has become a trend since brands such as Givenchy, Giorgio Armani, Christian Dior, and many more decided to design their 2018 couture with faux fur as the primary material.